 2. Don’t Use Coupons

 You may be saving $2 on that $5 item, but that’s still $3 you didn’t need to spend.
 A few more items like that and it robs the cost of an entire meal or two.

 One way you can save money on food is to not eat at all!
 Now this will definitely not be for some people, but fasting can save you a lot of money.

 For Christianity, fasting can provide clarity and allows you to spend time with God in an otherwise busy day by praying instead of eating.

 4. Cut Out Expensive Meats

-So in the past few years, beef prices have skyrocketed.
-It used to be that you could get a pound of ground beef from the grocery store for under $4 a pound, most of the time about $3.50, at regular price.
+A few years ago, you could get a pound of ground beef from the grocery store for around $3.50 at regular price.
 Now it’s not even that cheap when it’s on sale!
 This also reflects on other meats that come from a cow such as steak.

-One way you can cut back on your grocery budget is to cut back, or completely cut out, the more expensive meats.
-Buying chicken from a membership store like Sam’s Club or Costco will cost about $2 a pound.
+Buying frozen chicken from a membership store like Sam’s Club or Costco will cost about $2 to $2.50 a pound.
 We also sometimes get chicken on sale for between $2 and $3 a pound at Target as well.
-With beef prices for normal 80/20 beef to fat ratio running at around $5 a pound at regular price, you are saving $3 a pound on meat!
+With beef prices for normal 80/20 beef to fat ratio running at around $5 a pound at regular price, you are saving almost $3 a pound on meat!

 You can extend this to other items if you don’t mind the little bit of adjustment in taste.
-You can replace ground beef with ground turkey, or make a chicken stroganoff in your slow cooker instead of a beef stroganoff.
+You can replace ground beef with ground turkey, or make a chicken stroganoff in your slow cooker instead of beef stroganoff.

 Switching to turkey or chicken will help cut down on the amount of saturated fat you intake (as long as you don’t replace it with other foods high in saturated fat!) and allow you to feel better as well.

 My family and I are at the point where we enjoy beef occasionally but not often and it has saved us a lot of money.